Protein sliding and hopping kinetics on DNA

 We have modeled DNA as an infinite, rigid cylinder assuming 100\% probability for association upon protein-DNA collision; the distance between the protein binding location and its origin denotes the hopping distance.
-A total of $4\times10^5$ hopping simulations were performed for each data point plotted in Figs. \ref{Fig3} and \ref{Fig4}.

 The simulation parameters were determined as follows.
 The hopping simulation step size $\delta$, and step time $\tau$, are the collision distance and time, respectively \cite{Howard1993}.
 At temperature $T$ = 294K, the instantaneous velocity of a protein of mass $m$ in solution is the root mean square (rms) velocity $\sqrt{\langle{v_x^2}\rangle}=\sqrt{k_BT/m}$ = $\delta/\tau$ = 6.02 m/s, where $k_B$ is the Boltzmann constant, $m$ = 67.5 kDa for a GFP-LacI monomer.
 Using the Einstein-Stokes relation, $D_3={\delta}^2/(2\tau)$ = $k_BT/6\pi\eta{r} = 8.03\times10^7$ nm$^2$/s for GFP-LacI where the viscosity of water is $\eta = 10^{-3}$ N s/m$^2$ and the protein hydrodynamic radius $r$ is 2.68 nm assuming a typical protein density of 1.38 g/cm$^3$, we obtain $\delta = 2D_3/\sqrt{\langle{v_x^2}\rangle}$.
 Therefore, $\delta = 0.267$ {\AA} and $\tau = 4.46$ ps.
 Each simulation step in the $x$, $y$, $z$ dimensions was drawn from a Gaussian distribution with a mean of zero and a standard deviation of $\delta$.